Pochettino still "fully behind" Tottenham squad after fourth defeat of 2019-20 at Liverpool | Goal.com

 Tottenham find themselves in the bottom half of the Premier League in November for the first time since 2014, but Pochettino is not blaming his players for their disappointing start to the campaign and wants them to stay united.

-"I am behind our squad, supporting them fully," he said.
+"I am behind our squad, supporting them fully," he said at his post-match news conference.
 "We have 29 players and they will all have the opportunity to play.
 After five years and a half at Tottenham, it is a time to all be together and show our support.

 "It was a very competitive game today and we competed well.
 I am of course a little bit disappointed in that with the ball we didn't have the possession in playing and forcing them to play deeper.
 In that aspect I'm disappointed but we competed and we need to keep pushing.